The Boost Template Library

 Boost MultiArrays

-C-style arrays are widely used but lack some important features, such as the ability to check that index references do not occur outside of the arrays bounds.
+C-style arrays are widely used but lack some important features, such as the ability to check whether indexes outside the array bounds are referenced.
 The C++ STL array type has more features, but is limited to one dimension.
 A workaround is to “stack” vectors, since a vector of a vector amounts to a 2-dimensional structure.

 #include <vector>